-It has been nearly 30 years since the City of Milwaukie has updated the Comprehensive Plan.
-Since the last update Milwaukie has experienced a number of significant changes, including the emergence of new housing types, evolving industry and employment trends, and the opening of the MAX Orange Line light rail service.
+It has been over 30 years since the City of Milwaukie has updated the Comprehensive Plan.
+Since the last update Milwaukie has experienced a number of significant changes, including the re-emergence of housing types other than single-unit housing, evolving industry and employment trends, and the opening of the MAX Orange Line light rail service.
 In the 30 years since the last major update, the city has also transitioned from a full-service city to one that now utilizes special service districts for fire protection and parks and recreation services.